 - Do you have a lunch policy?
 Will you eat with students, maybe in your room?
 Will your room be locked at lunch?

 - Are students permitted to be in/ on everything in the classroom?
 Your computer?

 - How will you communicate with students outside of class?

 - Will you meet with students before school?
 After school?

 - Will you check your email at home?
 Can students contact you through email, or do you prefer comments on Google Classroom?
 Your school’s online learning platform?

 AND – you needn’t walk into class with answers for all of these.
 You will probably need to answer these questions at some point during your first year of teaching.
 You’ll develop systems and routines as your year continues.
 You’ll tweak and adjust.
 Having an awareness that communicating with students is important shows that you’re off to a great start.

 This post is not the answer to everything; hopefully though, it does provide an opportunity for thinking, reflection, and maybe researching the answers.
 I didn’t ponder these questions before I began teaching, and had to decide on the spot.
 For some of them, I later changed my mind and had to wait out the semester until I felt it fair to change routines in communicating with students.

-Consider these ideas and start your school year prepared.
+Consider these ideas and start your school year prepared for communicating with students.

 Are you organizing yourself before the school year begins?
 This organizational bundle is made specifically for secondary teachers.